A welcome from the Director

 Welcome to Chicanx/Latinx Studies (ChiLat) at Stanford!

-2016-2017 is an exciting year for us.
+This year is an exciting year for us.
 We have scheduled engaging and informative courses that provide Stanford undergraduates the opportunity to explore the complex experiences of Chicana/os and Latina/os living in America while also meeting major requirements for student majoring in ChiLat.

 The list includes:

 - CHILATST 109: GENTE: An incubator for transforming national narratives